 About my painting

-I am drawn to depicting those things, which our everyday minds and eyes don’t see.
+I am drawn to depicting those things which our everyday minds and eyes don’t see.
 I feel lured to the mythological world, the land of fairy-tales.
-When I enter this world, I feel as if I tap into a deep, primal, collective, human consciousness, where I can find symbolic or mysterious answers to the questions posed by life.
+When I enter this world I feel as if I am tapping into a deep, primal, collective, human consciousness, as well as the depth of my own soul.
+I am absorbed with symbols.

 My subjects vary, but I mainly focus on people.
 A meditative style is dominant, people immersed in different activities, present in the moment.
-In recent years, my work is more and more concerned with how people interact, how they connect, how they step out of their individual contemplation and find their way to each other.
+In some periods, my work was concerned with how people interact, how they connect, how they can or cannot step out of their individual contemplation and find their way to each other.

 My ideas are best conveyed with the tools of classical painting.
 My technique carries the imprint of several great masters, the Renaissance era and the Far East.
-I believe that representational painting has its validity in modern art, even though not many technical inventions can be anticipated.
-The question today might be what can the artist do with the freedom available?
+I believe that traditional painting has its validity in modern art.

 In my recent paintings I experiment with the use of embroidery.
 Embroidery does not interest me for its decorative appeal but for the needle piercing through the flat plane of the painting and thereby creating a new space, new dimension.
 The embroidery is therefore more than a decoration, it opens a new layer.
 Embroidery becomes a magic act.
 At the same time I am drawn to the female world of embroidery.
 The time-consuming, monotonous act of stitching creates an intimate, meditative space that I gladly immerse myself in.

 My paintings tell stories about my relationship with myself, the world; I paint using my intuition and the knowledge gained throughout the years, influenced by all the things that happen to me.